TEAMMATES/teammates/docs/development.md

 - To masquerade as an instructor:
     - Use the instructor's URL at /web/instructor/home with the instructor's email as a parameter, e.g. `http://localhost:8080/web/instructor/home?user=kelvin@gmail.com`
 - To masquerade as a student:
-    - Use the student's URL at /web/student/home appended with the student's email id eg. `http://localhost:8080/web/student/home?user=janethestudent@gmail.com`
+    - Use the student's URL at /web/student/home appended with the student's email, e.g. `http://localhost:8080/web/student/home?user=janethestudent@gmail.com`

 ## Running the Datastore emulator